pabloordonez/programming-course/01.introduction-to-programming/readme.md

 Assembler allowed programmers to write more complex programs in a language that seemed more human, at least the instruction names were memonic of actual words.

+> Note: Most games you played when you were a kid, like NES, SNES, Sega, Gameboy games were completely programmed in assembler.

-This assembly program was a textual representation of machine code, but still text.
-A computer can't understand text, it needs to be provided with binary numbers, a bunch of 0s and 1s.
-So programmed invented the concept of a compiler, a tool that translated the assembler instructions into machine code by "compiling" this instructions.
-Originally this programs where simple translators, but with time, they started growing in complexity.
+These assembly programs were a textual representation of machine code.
+Computer couldn't understand the text instructions, they needed binary numbers, a bunch of 0s and 1s.
+So programmers invented the concept of a compiler, a tool that translates text instructions into machine code by "compiling" these higher level textual instructions.
+Originally these compiler programs where simple translators, but with time, they grew in complexity.

 ## Paradigms
-With every passing year programmers researched new ways of communicating ideas to a computer that were more human, providing more expressivity to the programmer.
-So different school of though appeared, and different paradigms were born.
+But not only compilers grew in complexity, with every passing year, programmers researched new ways of communicating ideas to a computer, providing more expressive ways for the programmer to instruct the machine.
+Different schools of though appeared, and different paradigms were born.

-Currently there are tens or hundred of paradigms out there, and although is not required that you know everyone of them, is good for you to know they exists.
-We'll name a few:
+Currently there are tens or hundred of paradigms out there, and although is not required to know every one of them, is good to know that they exist.
+We'll name a few that still important now days:

 - `Imperative`: in which the programmer instructs the machine how to change its state.
 - `Procedural`: which groups instructions into procedures.